-- A physician certifies in writing that on the basis of his/her professional judgment that the life of the woman would be endangered if the fetus were carried to term. - The claim form must be submitted with the treating physician's certification statement including the complete name and address of the recipient and appropriate diagnosis code that makes the pregnancy life endangering.
+- 1. A physician certifies in writing that on the basis of his/her professional judgment that the life of the woman would be endangered if the fetus were carried to term; - 2.
+The claim form must be submitted with the treating physician's certification statement including the complete name and address of the beneficiary and appropriate diagnosis code that makes the pregnancy life endangering; and

-• The recipient's medical record must include the medical diagnosis and physician's documentation that made the abortion medically necessary to save the life of the mother.
+3. The beneficiary's medical record must include the medical diagnosis and physician's documentation that made the abortion medically necessary to save the life of the mother.